Earth Sciences and Ecology Question #3990

 THE WAY WE ARE BURNING FOSSIL FUELS IS INSANE

 Here is the first point and THE MOST IMPORTANT POINT regardless of anything else anyone says about climate change and global warming.
 WE ARE BURNING OIL AND OTHER FOSSIL FUELS AT AN INSANE RATE.
 It is totally crazy to burn all this stuff so fast.
 [Edit 2015: and the rate of increase of burning is increasing which is even more crazy.]
 Oil is a resource that took hundreds of millions of years to be made by Nature.
 Now it appears we humans will burn it all in a few hundred years.
 That is totally stupid, ignorant, short sighted, and like I said: insane.
 The burning must be reduced and it must be reduced by a great deal and soon.
 Instead, the exact opposite is happening.
 As fast as we can we are burning it faster and faster.
 Each year I see bigger and more cars on the road.
-Well this has got to be the stupidest thing I've seen in my entire life.
 It's rather sad.
 All I can say is: do everything you personally can to burn less fossil fuels, and convince all your friends to do the same.
 Try to drive an electric car, or if you must drive an oil-burning car make sure it has a 4 cylinder 1.5L engine at the most, and preferably smaller--much smaller.
 Walk, bus and bicycle more.
 Also, write to your political and industry leaders and get them to change the laws and the way they do business so we burn less.
 By the way, this includes things like the manufacture of paper, cement, aluminum and countless other things that require a huge amount of energy to produce.

 WHAT HAS ALREADY BEEN SAID ON SCIENCE.CA